Hydraulics & hydrology training

 Module 4: Hydraulic Design Process

-This module informs practitioners on the process of the hydraulic design starting with initial site visits and ending with final Plans, Specifications and Estimates.
-The module also covers how the Hydraulic Design fits in at each stage of the overall design process.
-View training slides (PDF 2.6MB) for this module.
+This module informs practitioners on the process of the hydraulic design, from the initial site visits through the final design.
+This module also covers differences between different design methodologies as well as various design delivery methods.
+View training slides (PDF 10.6MB) for this module.

 Module 6: Modeling with SRH-2D